Hanson4christWeb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 shell redirections

-A script that prints Hello world using echo
+0 hello world using echo

+1 confused smiley using echo

+2 hellofile using cat

+3 twofiles using cat